Labor Day Email Techniques To Inspire Your Campaigns

 Source: MailCharts

 Here’s another great example of the same tactic.
-This home appliances retailer built their Labor Day campaign around the premise of saving time on household chores for something more meaningful.
+This home appliances retailer built their Labor Day campaign around the premise of saving time on household chores for something more meaningful, a very appealing message.

-A Labor Day email that promotes a dishwasher sale with a tagline “Save your time and energy for things that matter”
+A Labor Day email that promotes a dishwasher sale with the tagline “Save your time and energy for things that matter”

 Source: Milled